simplecrawler/simplecrawler/README.markdown

 * `crawler.maxResourceSize` - The maximum resource size, in bytes, which will be downloaded.
 Defaults to 16MB.
 * `crawler.downloadUnsupported` - Simplecrawler will download files it can't parse.
 Defaults to true, but if you'd rather save the RAM and GC lag, switch it off.
 * `crawler.needsAuth` - Flag to specify if the domain you are hitting requires basic authentication
-* `crawler.authUser` - Username provdied for needsAuth flag
+* `crawler.authUser` - Username provided for needsAuth flag
-* `crawler.authPass` - Passowrd provided for needsAuth flag
+* `crawler.authPass` - Password provided for needsAuth flag
-* `crawler.supportCookies` - Flag to indicate if the crawler should hold on to cookies
+* `crawler.acceptCookies` - Flag to indicate if the crawler should hold on to cookies

 #### Excluding certain resources from downloading